 There are a few things to consider before buying dog dental chews that claim to support dental health:

 - Be skeptical of claims that certain products are supportive of dental health.
-Check the Veterinary Oral Health Council’s list of product recommendations for worthy buys.

 - Ensure any chews or treats you give your dog are not too hard, as they can fracture teeth.
 Antlers, bones and hooves are likely culprits.